 - honed through assessment and practice throughout the program of studies

 - encouraged and valued in all aspects of learning

 - tested and validated by work based experiences

 Learning & Teaching Activities

-Learning & Teaching Modes1 x 3 hour lecture per week (total of 8 x 3 hour face to face lectures – 4x3 hour online lectures)
+Learning & Teaching Modes1 x 3 hour lecture per week (total of 8 x 3 hour face to face lectures and up to 4x3 hour face to face or online lectures)

 1 x 3 hour practical per week

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A student enrolled in a 3 unit course, such as this, should expect to spend, on average 12 hours per week on the studies required.
 This includes both the formal contact time required to the course (e.g.,